IIIF/api/source/presentation/4.0/index.md

 #### Using Scope to Select a Camera

-The previous example can also be expressed in a more concise form by providing a reference to the Camera in the `scope` property of the commenting annotation.
-When `scope` is used in this way, it provides a short-hand way of specifying an Annotation with motivation `activating` that will show, enable, and select the resource(s) referenced by the `scope` property when a user interacts with the Annotation containing the `scope` property.
+The previous example can also be expressed in a more concise form by providing a reference to the Camera in the [`scope`][prezi-40-model-scope] property of the commenting annotation.
+When [`scope`][prezi-40-model-scope] is used in this way, it provides a short-hand way of specifying an Annotation with motivation `activating` that will show, enable, and select the resource(s) referenced by the [`scope`][prezi-40-model-scope] property when a user interacts with the Annotation containing the [`scope`][prezi-40-model-scope] property.

 The commenting annotation now looks like this: